It's important they have a balanced diet - which means a good quality feed and, once they've had a chance to eat that, some yummy but healthy treats.

 Planting a few fruit trees in your chicken run, or allowing your flock to free range in an orchard, works well as the hens will eat fallen fruit (the wormier, the better) and at the same time fertilise the ground.

 I have apple, pear, fig, peach and persimmon trees in my run and there's nothing I like more than to shake a few ripe fruit from the trees for them in the late afternoon sun.

 If you don't have space for full size trees try dwarf varieties, buy fruit when it's in season (and therefore inexpensive) or see if you can do a deal with friends or neighbours for some windfalls.Any chicken favourites?

 This will depend entirely on your chickens.
-Mine have a particular liking for figs and persimmon, but won't eat apples unless they're finely grated.
+Mine have a particular liking for figs and persimmon, but won't eat apples unless they're soft or finely grated.

 Chickens love berries so much they'll strip a bush bare and for good reason - they know what's healthy to eat.
 Berries are like a multi-vitamin pill for chickens - but much more tasty.

 Packed full of vitamins A, B complex and C, they're also a good source of beta-carotene.

 If you have space, plant some berry bushes in their run; they'll appreciate the shade as well as the fruits.
 Elderberry is particularly good at spreading.